SCAQMD has initiated two programs: the Residential Electric Lawn Mower Rebate and the Residential EV Charging Incentive Program.

 DTSC has officially certified in a letter released on July 26 that the soil and dust at Village Park in the City of Paramount does not contain hazardous levels of hexavalent chromium and CAM 17 metals.

 SCAQMD has detected elevated readings of hexavalent chromium being emitted from Lubeco Inc. (6859 Downey Ave) in Long Beach.

 The independent SCAQMD Hearing Board has issued a Stipulated Order of Abatement to Carlton Forge Works requiring them to pursue actions to further reduce the potential for odors from the facility.

 The next meeting of the Air Quality Sub Committee will be on Thursday, July 27 at 6:00 p.m. at Progress Park Plaza, 15500 Downey Avenue.

-The South Coast Air Quality Management District today filed a petition for an administrative order requiring to reduce its persistent odors impacting the community.
-The City has expressed support for this decision.
+The South Coast Air Quality Management District has filed a petition for an administrative order requiring Lubeco Inc. – a metal-finishing facility in north Long Beach – to reduce its emissions of hexavalent chromium.